Literature, Arts and Culture in Cuba

 Undergraduate students will enroll in ENGL 390 or LAC 302 Studies In: Cuban/Cuban American Literature and Culture (3 credit hours).

-Graduate students will enroll in LAC 602 Topics In: Literature, Arts and Culture in Cuba (3 credit hours).
+Graduate students will enroll in ENGL 590 or LAC 602 Topics In: Literature, Arts and Culture in Cuba (3 credit hours).

-During the second half of the spring semester, students will be expected to attend 1 hour per week Zoom class meetings in order to become acquainted with examples of Cuban and Cuban diaspora cultural production, and will be assigned readings and videos along with responses.
-Travel to Cuba will take place May 20-29, 2024.
-The class will meet for one or two additional sessions upon return from Cuba, and students will complete a final research paper on some aspect of Cuban cultural production in June.
+During the first half of the spring semester, students will be expected to attend 1 hour per week Zoom class meetings in order to become acquainted with examples of Cuban and Cuban diaspora cultural production, and will be assigned readings and videos along with responses.
+Travel to Cuba will take place March 15-23, 2025.
+The class will meet for one or two additional sessions upon return from Cuba, and students will complete a final research paper on some aspect of Cuban cultural production during the second half of the spring term.

 In Cuba, participants will stay in casas particulares (bed and breakfast accommodations in a private home).
 Rooms are double or triple occupancy.
 Breakfast daily and most lunches and dinners are also included in the program.